Loktra/Front-End-Engineer/Shopping Cart.md

 * `$rootScope`: you might want to use it for whatever reason (for example, triggering events)
 * `Reviewer`: it's an angular service that will review the contents of the cart (`Reviewer.review(cart)`, returns a promise)

-We are **not** going to check the submitted script for syntax errors: concentrate on the design of the `Cart` service, we don't need to check for the small things.
+Concentrate on the design of the `Cart` service.

+The above functions are for a Angular service.
+You can choose framework of your choice (or better write without using any framework).